Pioneer18/Rent-A-Car/quickstart.md

 ## **Search For Rental Listings in Different Cities**

 <font size=3>Because Rent-A-Car is demonstrative and does not have a real user base actively listing rentals, please reference the below table to simulate searching for rentals in a city.
 There are a total of 15 rentals listed in 3 different Florida cities; Tampa, Orlando, and Riverview.
-Search with one of the address to find that rental and any others in a 2, 4, 6, or 8 mile radius.
+Search with one of the addresses to find that rental and any others in a 2, 4, 6, or 8 mile radius.
 The addresses were generated with an online random address generator.</font>

 ### Rental Listing Reference Table